mmarian0143/OnlineStoreApp/README.md

 Using these technologies and following software engineering best practices, I was able to create an Online Store application that satisfies modern consumer needs while also conforming to moral standards and Christian beliefs.

-Below I've included a few UI Screenshots of my application.
+Below I've included a few user interface screenshots of my application.

 **Home Page UI**
 ![Home](https://github.com/mmarian0143/OnlineStoreApp/assets/82545182/50fc78dc-c869-4b45-a651-0bccbf3478ea)